preespp/EC311-Logic-Design-Final-Project/README.md

 How to play the game!
 1. Click on the level you want to play
+2. Make sure that both debouncer switches (Switch 12 and 13) are turned on and if there are any problems with the mouse cursor just press the reset button once to solve that.
-2. Click on play button and it will bring you to the play page
+3. Click on play button and it will bring you to the play page
-3. You will have 30 seconds to hit the moles that pop up in one of each 8 moles.
+4. You will have 30 seconds to hit the moles that pop up in one of each 8 moles.
-4. Keep in mind that they're randomly generated and they can be generated at the same holes.
+5. Keep in mind that they're randomly generated and they can be generated at the same holes.
-5. You will get 3 points each time you hit the mole but you will not be penalized for each mistake.
+6. You will get 3 points each time you hit the mole but you will not be penalized for each mistake.

 Overview of the code structure:
 The folder Whac-A-Mole-FPGA is created by nyLiao (https://github.com/nyLiao/Whac-A-Mole-FPGA).
 There are some modification on the original code for this project as following: